webplatform/docs/tutorials/table_styling_basics/index.md

 {{Flags}}
-{{Summary_Section|This article describes more advanced selectors, and some specific ways that you can style tables. }}
+{{Summary_Section|This article describes more advanced selectors, and some specific ways that you can style tables.}}
 {{Tutorial
 |Content=== Information: Tables ==